latchbio/latch/docs/source/basics/defining_environment.md

-# The Workflow Environment
+# Workflow Environment

-Outside of task code, various environment variables, system packages, and programs are critical to running latch workflows.
-For example, a task that downloads a binary from a server and uses the AWS command line toolkit to get reference data may rely on the apt packages `wget` and `aws-cli` as well as AWS-specific environment variables.
+Workflow code is rarely free of dependencies.
+It may require python or system packages or make use of environment variables.
+For example, a task that downloads compressed reference data from AWS S3 will need the `aws-cli` and `unzip` [APT](https://en.wikipedia.org/wiki/APT_(software)) packages, then use the `pyyaml` python package to read the included metadata.

 Latch manages the execution environment of a workflow using Dockerfiles.
 A Dockerfile specifies the environment in which the workflow runs.

-Dockerfiles, however, are often overkill for simple applications.
-In simple cases, the Latch SDK will automatically generate a Dockefile at registration time for a given workflow directory.

-## Environment Definition Files

-The workflow author can add optional files in the workflow directory that will be used to generate a Dockerfile if present.
-Below is an exhaustive list of the files used to auto-generate a Dockerfile.
-If this list does not cover a use case, please open an issue in [Github](https://github.com/latchbio/latch), and our team will respond shortly.

-### Python PyPI Packages
-Python requirements found in a file called `requirements.txt` are installed into the default python environment in which task code is executed.
+Latch has three [base images](https://docs.docker.com/build/building/base-images/), one without hardware acceleration drivers, one with CUDA drivers, and one with OPENCL drivers.
+To use the CUDA or OPENCL base image, use the `--cuda` or `--opencl` flags when running `latch init`.

+The workflow environment is encapsulated in [a Docker container](https://en.wikipedia.org/wiki/Docker_(software)), which is created from a recipe defined in [a text document called Dockerfile.](https://docs.docker.com/engine/reference/builder/) In most cases these recipes are repetitive and unnecessarily complicated, so Latch will automatically generate one using conventional dependency lists and heuristics.
+To use a handwritten Dockerfile, [run the eject command](#ejecting-auto-generation).

+## Automatic Dockerfile Generation

+Below is the list of files used when auto-generating Dockerfiles.

+If auto-generation does not cover your use case, please [open a suggestion on GitHub.](https://github.com/latchbio/latch/issues)

+### Python: `requirements.txt`

+Dependencies from a [`requirements.txt` file](https://pip.pypa.io/en/stable/reference/requirements-file-format/) will be automatically installed using `pip install --requirement`.

 <details>
 <summary>Example File</summary>